-Malta is one of the southernmost countries in Europe, and it’s located in the center of the Mediterranean Sea.
-The archipelago is made up of several islands, largest ones being Malta, Gozo, and Comino.
-For me, Malta was the last European country and my 105th country.
+Malta, one of the southernmost countries in Europe, lies in the heart of the Mediterranean Sea.
+The archipelago consists of several islands, with the largest being Malta, Gozo, and Comino.
+For me, Malta marked my 105th country and my last European country.

-Malta has two official languages: Maltese and English.
-Maltese sounds like a combination of Italian and Arabic, and it was very interesting to listen to.
-Malta was under British rule before its independence in 1964, and as a result, English is still widely spoken and an official language.
-Nowadays, Malta is part of the EU, and the currency is the Euro.
+Malta is a blend of rich history, stunning landscapes, and vibrant culture.
+The official languages are Maltese and English.
+Maltese has a unique sound, sounding like a mix of Italian and Arabic, and it was fascinating to listen to.
+English remains widely spoken, especially since Malta was under British rule until gaining independence in 1964.
+Malta is part of the EU, and the currency is the Euro.

 Table of Contents